The Ultimate In Birding Tours

 RED PANDA EXPEDITION: DETAILED ITINERARY

-Red Panda: Day 1 Our expedition begins this morning at Bagdogra airport, situated at the base of the Himalayas in The Indian state of West Bengal.
+Red Panda: Day 1 Our expedition begins this morning at Bhadrapur airport, situated at the base of the Himalayas in southeast Nepal.
 From there we climb into the Himalayas, enjoying some spectacular views, to Singalila Ridge for a six nights stay.
-After a time we enter the reserved forest and after that there are wonderful Himalayan forests rich in birdlife as we wind our way upwards to our accommodation.
+After a time we enter the reserved forest and wind our way upwards to our accommodation which is situated right on the ridge.
+We will make a few stops along the way.

-[There are regular flight connections to Bagdogra from both Delhi and Kolkata.
+[There are regular flights to Bhadrapur from Kathmandu.
 We can easily arrange just the internal flights for you if you are not having us handle your intercontinental air travel.]

-Red Panda: Days 2-6 Singalila National Park protects a huge area of Himalayan forest and open meadows on the Singalia Ridge in the state of West Bengal, with adjacent reserved forest on the Nepal side of the border.
+Red Panda: Days 2-6 Singalila National Park protects a huge area of Himalayan forest and open meadows on the Singalia Ridge that forms the border between Nepal and West Bengal state in India.
 The park covers an area of 78.6 square kilometres (30.3 square miles) and its elevation ranges from around 2100m (6900ft) to around 3600m (11800ft), although we will likely not get much above 3000m (9800ft) during our visit.
-We will be crossing the India-Nepal border a number of times during our visit, but up here in this remote area that presents no issues!

 At this time of year, the Himalayan vistas are often quite extraordinary and from different places on the Singalila Ridge, you can see panoramas of Himalayan ridges stretching away into the distance to the great ice-clad peaks of the Main Range.
 The scene is often dominated by the huge massif of Kangchenjunga (or Kanchenjunga), at 8,586m or 28,169ft this is one of the highest peaks on earth.